 Why visit: The Cotswold Commons and Beechwoods NNR lies in the beautiful Painswick Valley near Stroud.
 This quintessentially English landscape features seemingly timeless villages, grassland commons filled with orchids and butterflies, and tranquil beech woodlands that offer a break from the hustle and bustle of everyday life.

-The National Nature Reserve is made up of seven sites managed by Natural England: Rough Park, Buckholt Wood, Cranham Common, Sheepscombe Common, Edge Common (now named Rudge Hill), Bull's Cross and Juniper Hill, and five jointly managed with the National Trust: Workmans Wood, Saltridge Wood, Lord’s and Lady’s Wood, Blackstable Wood and Pope’s Wood.
+The National Nature Reserve is made up of five sites managed by Natural England: Rough Park, Buckholt Wood, Cranham Common, Sheepscombe Common and Edge Common (now named Rudge Hill), and five jointly managed with the National Trust: Workmans Wood, Saltridge Wood, Lord’s and Lady’s Wood, Blackstable Wood and Pope’s Wood.